 - In other cases, the operating band unwanted emission minimum requirements of the band where there are carriers transmitted, as defined in the tables of the present clause for the largest frequency offset (fmax), shall apply from ΔfOBUE MHz below the lowest frequency, up to ΔfOBUE MHz above the highest frequency of the supported uplink operating band without any carrier transmitted.

-In addition, inside any gap between passband for a single-band connector operating in non-contiguous spectrum, a combined minimum requirement shall be applied which is the cumulative sum of the minimum requirement specified for the adjacent sub-blocks on each side of the gap between passband.
+In addition, inside any gap between passbands for a single-band connector operating in non-contiguous spectrum, a combined minimum requirement shall be applied which is the cumulative sum of the minimum requirement specified for the adjacent sub-blocks on each side of the gap between passbands.
 The minimum requirement for each sub-block is specified in clauses 6.5.3.2.1 to 6.5.3.2.4 below, where in this case:

 - f is the separation between the sub-block edge frequency and the nominal -3 dB point of the measuring filter closest to the sub-block edge.